Bigomby/f2k/README.md

 ### Long flow separation

 Use `--separate-long-flows` if you want to divide flow with duration>60s into minutes.
-For example, if the flow duration is 1m30s, `kafka-netflow` will send 1 message containing 2/3 of bytes and pkts for the minute, and 1/3 of bytes and pkts to the last 30 seconds, like if we had received 2 different flows.
+For example, if the flow duration is 1m30s, `rsflow` will send 1 message containing 2/3 of bytes and pkts for the minute, and 1/3 of bytes and pkts to the last 30 seconds, like if we had received 2 different flows.